 4. Advanced, severe loss of sub-surface fat with extremely visible veins.

 (Note that this scale doesn’t take into account unwanted pigments such as sun and age spots).

 But this scale isn’t set in stone.
 Here’s a typical approach, one that uses several different therapies

-Again, according to Dr. Shamban, “We always begin with the top layers of the skin and remove brown spots.
+Again, according to Dr. Giraldo “We always begin with the top layers of the skin and remove brown spots.
 This might be freckles, lentigo, or seborrheic keratosis (a.k.a skin barnacles).
 Effective combination treatments utilize IPL (Intense Pulsed Light), resurfacing lasers, and maybe chemical peels.”
-She goes on to say that “generally we’re using the same treatments we’d use on the face, at lower energies.
+He goes on to say that “generally we’re using the same treatments we’d use on the face, at lower energies.
 Lasers are great, if the patient is a good candidate.”